High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Background and Related Work

-NeRFs are neural-implicit representations of a scene since novel views can be rendered by querying the learned map, without the need to store 3D information explicitly, such as in point clouds or voxels.
-From the field over the 3D space, 2D projections to images from arbitrary camera views are rendered via volume rendering \cite{kajiya1984ray, max1995optical}: The color at a pixel $\mathbf{C}$ is computed by integrating the product of color, density, and visibility of the points residing on the ray that was marched through the scene from the projection plane within the depth view bounds.
-The visibility $\hat{T}_i$ of a point depends on the density values of the points between the projection plane and that point.
-Using quadrature, the integral is approximated on $N$ points, which are sampled in stratified manner from bins on the ray, as follows:
+A NeRF is a neural-implicit representation of a scene since novel views can be rendered by querying the learned map, without the need to store 3D information explicitly, such as in point clouds or voxels.
+From the field over the 3D space, 2D projections to images from arbitrary camera views are rendered via volume rendering \cite{kajiya1984ray, max1995optical}: The color of a pixel $\mathbf{C}$ is computed by integrating the product of color, density, and visibility of the points residing on the ray $\mathbf{r}$ that was marched through the scene from the projection plane within the depth view bounds.
+The visibility $T_i$ of a point depends on the density values of the points between the projection plane and that point.
+Using quadrature, the integral is approximated on $N$ points, which are sampled in a stratified manner from bins on the ray, as follows: